House Republicans introduce articles of impeachment against Rosenstein

 The impeachment articles accuse Rosenstein of intentionally withholding documents and information from Congress, failure to comply with congressional subpoenas and abuse of the Foreign Intelligence Surveillance Act (FISA).

 It was not immediately clear whether the House of Representatives would consider the resolution before lawmakers begin the August recess Thursday afternoon.
+The House will reconvene Sept.
+4.

+The resolution states it will be "referred to the Committee," meaning the Judiciary Committee, for further review.
+That language suggests the full House will not immediately consider the articles of impeachment.

 The articles were introduced by Reps.
 Mark Meadows of North Carolina and Jim Jordan of Ohio, the chairman and a prominent member of the conservative House Freedom Caucus.